-The provision for local Government in Ireland is set down in law.
-How the process of government at local level in Ireland works and what it consists of.
+The provision for local government is set down in law.
+How the process of government at local level works and what it consists of.

-Local Government in Ireland consists of a range of local authorities.
-Find out about County, City, Town and Borough Councils throughout the country.
+Local Government consists of a range of local authorities.
+Find out more

-Local authorities in Ireland provide an extensive range of public services in your area.
+Local authorities provide an extensive range of public services in your area.
 Information on their responsibilities and services.

 Your local authority has some important powers that are necessary to carry out its responsibilities.

-Members of local authorities, county, city and borough councils throughout Ireland are called 'Councillors'.
+Members of local authorities are called 'councillors'.
 Role, responsibilities and appointments.

-Every local authority in Ireland elects a Cathaoirleach (or Chairman/Mayor) of a local authority in Ireland.
+Every local authority elects a Cathaoirleach (or Chairman/Mayor.

-Local authorities in Ireland can establish committees to carry out some of the Council's functions.
+Local authorities can establish committees to carry out some of the Council's functions.

-The law in Ireland sets down how meetings of local authorities must be conducted, how frequently they may take place and whom may attend.
+The law sets down how meetings of local authorities must be conducted, how frequently they may take place and whom may attend.
 Find out more.

 The aim of the regional assemblies is to co-ordinate, promote or support strategic planning and sustainable development.